Frobenius induced morphisms on moduli of sheaves on curves: Abstract

 \section{Abstract}

-We show the Frobenius pullback of a general semi-stable vector bundle in the moduli space of vector bundles with fixed rank and degree is still semi-stable by the dimension estimate.
-Then we give various applications of the main theorem. \\ Keyword: Frobenius morphism, semistable vector bundle, moduli space, stratification
+In this paper, we show that the Frobenius pullback of a general semi-stable vector bundle in the moduli space of vector bundles with fixed rank and degree is still semi-stable by deformation trick.
+We then present several applications of the main theorem. \\